 Duration The total duration of the line, in 1/256th quarters (read/write).

 EndBarNumber The bar number in which the line ends (read only).

 EndPosition The position within the final bar at which the line ends (read only).

+RhDx The horizontal graphic offset of the right-hand side of the line, in units of 1/32 spaces (read/ of 1/32 spaces, positive going upwards (read/write).

-RhDy The vertical graphic offset of the right hand side of the line from the centre staff line, in units of 1/32 spaces, positive going upwards (read/write).
+RhDy The vertical graphic offset of the right-hand side of the line from the centre staff line, in units

 StyleId The identifier of the line style associated with this line (read only).

 StyleAsText The name of the line style associated with this line (read only).